 I have blogged repeatedly about society’s unconscious shame about emotions and sexuality, a shame that—as well as erupting in violently destructive ways—largely hides in plain sight.
 Our unconscious sense of ‘sex is dirty’ and ‘I’m not good enough because I have sexual feelings’ not only forms the basis of society’s sexual etiquette but also manifests in common phobias such as a fear of public speaking, a dislike of being photographed, and even in social media avatars that display our children, partners or pets—pretty much anyone or anything—rather than ourselves.

 Another example of unconscious shame hiding in plain sight is the so-called ‘full body massage’.
 Once upon a time I used to get a regular full body massage from a lady called Martina.
 Martina was German.
 Martina was serious.
-Martina was only available 9 months a year because she spent the other 3 at an ashram in India perfecting her yoga (which I expect was already pretty good).
+She was only available 9 months a year.
+She spent the other 3 at an ashram in India perfecting her yoga (which I expect was already intimidatingly good).

 After a massage from Martina you didn’t walk, you staggered.
 The next morning you didn’t stagger, you crawled.
 Then came release.
 Months of tension unwound and tired muscles quivered with healthy excitement.
 Martina was great and still greatly missed.

 Yet these full body massages were never full body.
 There was a certain area of the body that was never massaged—the genitals, of course.
 The full body massage that doesn’t massage the full body is an industry standard.
 Yet the lie in the advertising—it doesn’t do what it says on the label—passes unnoticed.